chili-publish/grafx-documentation/docs/GraFx-Media/guides/upload-media/index.md

 ## Errors

-When a filetype is not supported, a potential virus is found, you'll see the error message in the top right indicated by a red circle with an exclamation mark.
+When a filetype is not supported, or a potential virus is found, you'll see the error message in the top right, indicated by a red circle with an exclamation mark.

 ![screenshot](unsupported.png)